kaushal726/self-learning/docs/tech/post_deploy.md

 ### Parts Of GTM

-1. Tags
+1. Tags - What GTM will do
-2. Trigger
+2. Trigger - When GTM will do
-3. Variables
+3. Variables - What GTM needs to do
-4. Folder
+4. Folder - Where GTM is organized

+- What does GTM Collects

+1. View
+2. Clicks
+3. Scroll
+4. Interaction